GCOM7140/group-project/README.md

 are applied [accurately, collaboratively, and reproducibly][Parker 2017]; and (v) [stylish writing][Sword 2012].

+Your report should contain the following sections: (1) title page, (2) executive summary, (3) main body (see “Content” above), (4) references, (5) exhibits, and, potentially, (6) appendices.
+Before you submit your final document, you’ll want to make sure it is as error free as possible, clearly communicated, and professionally designed—i.e., client-ready.
+Note: Producing client-ready business documents is time consuming.
+Plan early and revisit often how you will work collaboratively to design, create and deliver your final client documents.

-There is no one "right" way to organize this report; however, you should think carefully about what your audience (in this case, Mike and Sarah Keenan) already knows and prioritize discussing original analysis that you have conducted over general statements about TJL's business, for example.
+There is no one "right" way to organize the main body of the report; however, you should think carefully about what your audience (in this case, Mike and Sarah Keenan) already knows and prioritize discussing original analysis that you have conducted over general statements about TJL's business, for example.
 After reading your report,